 Whether you should adjust your file’s resolution by dots or pixels per inch depends on how you plan on sharing your artwork.
 When printing, you should always look at DPI as it will show the number of ink dots within a printed image.
 For digital artwork, PPI is a better option; it shows the number of pixels that can be displayed per inch of a screen.

 Ashore Makes PDF Proofing a Breeze

 One of the major drawbacks to rasterization is that it typically requires photo-editing software such as Adobe Photoshop or Illustrator.
 These programs, while useful, are far too expensive to purchase if your only goal is to rasterize a document for the purpose of creating a better PDF proofing experience.

 Luckily, Ashore’s new automatic rasterization feature allows users to convert vector files to raster files right in the app.
 This feature is a game-changer for PDF proofing; with the click of a button, you can reduce file size without negatively impacting the quality.
 This guarantees that your files look exactly as they should – both during and after the PDF proofing process.

 Ready to get started?
-Sign up for your 14-day free trial of Ashore now!
+Sign up for free now!